What's in the mallet:

 Should I re-cover my mallets anyway?

 If your mallets get regular use, you'll need to re-cover them every few years.
 If the foam covering is worn out, the mallet will be vulnerable to breakage.
+If you have not been performing much, the foam may still need replacement every 5-6 years.
 The Absolute Deviation color for mallets is green.
+Neon Green is also available.
 The Original Orange is available when requested.
-Custom colors and ahafts can be requested but may not be immediately available.
-(Recovering costs $17.50 per mallet)

 Current prices for mallets and mallet repair: